 Are there any risks of Yoga Headstand practice?
 Let’s clear up some controversy.
-One concern that many people have with Yoga is that certain positions (asanas) could actually be harmful.
+One concern that many people have with Yoga is that certain positions (asanas) could be harmful.
 Depending on the type of body one has, any posture could be beneficial or harmful.
 This is especially true with headstands.
-The truth is, you should talk with your doctor about your Yoga practice and this is very important.
+The truth is, you should talk with your doctor about your Yoga practice, which is very important.
 While there can be a risk, the danger can be removed or modified if you understand your body and perform the pose correctly.

-The Dolphin Pose and Half Headstand can actually increase the strength of the surrounding muscles, and become easier to do over time.
-However, Headstand is a pose that should not be done without a Yoga teacher, if you have not worked the muscles enough to ensure stability.
+The Dolphin Pose and Half Headstand can increase the strength of the surrounding muscles and become easier to do over time.
+However, a Headstand pose should not be done without a Yoga teacher if you have not worked enough muscles to ensure stability.
 Falling could potentially cause damage.

 Fortunately, the pressure returns to normal within seconds after getting back on your feet.
 While this is not a problem for most people, those with severe eye problems such as glaucoma, detached retina, or eye tissue damage should avoid headstands.
-Also, healthy individuals should not hold a headstand longer than they feel is comfortable for them.
+Also, healthy individuals should not hold a headstand longer than they feel comfortable.

-While there have been no formal studies to confirm this, some people have reported experiencing heartburn after performing a headstand.
+While no formal studies confirm this, some people have reported experiencing heartburn after performing a headstand.
 The position could aggravate existing heartburn by allowing the acids in the stomach to back up into the esophagus.
-If you are someone who is prone to heartburn, avoid placing your body in a downward position after eating.
+If you are prone to heartburn, avoid placing your body in a downward position after eating.
 This includes both lying down and performing inversions.

 © Copyright – Aura Wellness Center – Publications Division